-Not just SMS but don’t entertain such scam email messages, or if you’ve found any security issue, I would suggest you report such messages asap to your bank officials.
+Not just SMS but don’t entertain such scam email messages, or if you’ve found any security issue, we would suggest you report such messages asap to your bank officials.

-All these above tips would enhance the security awareness & education initiatives of customers in creating a cyber-secure culture where they could stay safe, secure, and have a pleasurable online banking experience.
+All these above internet safety tips would enhance customers’ security awareness & education initiatives in creating a cyber-secure culture where they could stay safe, secure and have a pleasurable online banking experience.

-What do you think about the banking you have an account with?
+What do you think about these internet safety tips and the banking you have an account with?
 Are they providing the best security for you and your account?
 What steps do you take to ensure the security of your bank accounts?
 Let us know via the comment section shown below.